Khev/khev.github.io/research.md

 A puzzle for probability theorists:

 A curious tourist arrives in a city with *N* roads arranged in a network *G*.
 She decides to explore the city by taking taxis to randomly chosen locations (via  shortest paths).
 After being dropped off by a taxi at a given location, she is immediately picked up by another taxi and brought to a new location.
 How long does it take her to cover every road at least once?
-(Code available [here](https://github.com/Khev/the_taxi_drive))
+(Code available [here](https://github.com/Khev/the_taxi_drive).)

-In this Physica A [paper](https://www.sciencedirect.com/science/article/abs/pii/S0378437120306890), we numerically explore the curious tourist problem (and other aspects of the taxi-drive, the stochastic process implied by the puzzle).
-But an analytic solution remains elusive.
+In this Physica A [paper](https://www.sciencedirect.com/science/article/abs/pii/S0378437120306890), we numerically explore the curious tourist problem (and other aspects of the taxi-drive, the stochastic process implied by the puzzle), but an analytic solution remains elusive.

 &nbsp;